-New signing N’Golo Kante seems like a shoo-in to make a midfield spot his own, leaving the likes of Cesc Fabregas, Nemanja Matic and Ruben Loftus-Cheek to battle for a place alongside him.
+New boy N’Golo Kante seems like a shoo-in to make a midfield spot his own, leaving the likes of Cesc Fabregas, Nemanja Matic and Ruben Loftus-Cheek to battle for a place alongside him.

 Matic seems like the most solid option.
 Fabregas can also hold his own, but there is no doubt the Serbian is more defence-minded.

-Fabregas is primarily a creative player, so much so that he could well play up front alongside Costa, leaving Batshuayi as a very expensive back-up.
+Fabregas is primarily a creative player – so much so that he might be best suited as a no.10 just off Costa, leaving Batshuayi as a very expensive back-up.
 Don’t forget, Fabregas has played as a striker for both Spain and Barcelona in the past.

 The back four could be a very interesting area, with many selection dilemmas.

 John Terry should start and captain the side, probably next to Kurt Zouma once the young Frenchman is fully fit again.

 But who should play at full-back?
 Branislav Ivanovic is vastly experienced and can do a reliable job at right-back, but he is perhaps not mobile enough to excel in a 4-2-4.

 Cesar Azpilicueta seems like the obvious choice on the right side of defence, while Baba Rahman or even Juan Cuadrado – if Conte is feeling adventurous enough – are attacking options on the left.

 It makes sense for Chelsea’s left-back to be very forward-thinking because Eden Hazard will likely cut inside a lot from his left-wing position, creating ample space for an overlapping defender.

 Here’s how Conte’s 4-2-4 Chelsea formation could look this season.